-The team specified Krystol Internal Membrane (KIM), crystalline concrete waterproofing admixture, for their bridge deck concrete.
-When added to concrete, the Krystol Technology within KIM chemically reacts with water and un-hydrated cement particles to form insoluble needle-shaped crystals that fill capillary pores and micro-cracks in the concrete and block the pathways for water and waterborne contaminants.

-KIM reduces the permeability of concrete and stops water and chemicals, such as salt, from passing through the surface, protecting the reinforcing steel from corrosion.
+The team specified KIM, a crystalline concrete waterproofing admixture, for their bridge deck concrete.
+They knew that once added to the bridge deck’s concrete mix, the Krystol® technology within KIM would disperse throughout it, allowing the concrete to chemically react with water and unhydrated cement particles.
+This reaction would then form insoluble needle-shaped crystals that would fill the capillary pores and micro-cracks in the concrete to block the pathways for water and waterborne contaminants.
+That would reduce the permeability of the concrete and stop water and chemicals, such as salt, from passing through the concrete’s surface, protecting the bridge’s reinforcing steel from corrosion.

-KIM also provides the concrete with the ability to self-seal cracks to further protect the reinforcing steel and mitigate damage from freeze thaw cycles.
-KIM reduces shrinkage cracking and improves the initial quality of the concrete.
+KIM also provides the concrete with the ability to self-seal cracks to further protect the reinforcing steel and mitigate damage from freeze-thaw cycles.
+As a result, it can reduce shrinkage cracking and improve the initial quality of the concrete.

 All of which would allow the Province of British Columbia to save money as KIM reduces the cost of maintenance and repairs and increases longevity.